scalar-labs/scalardb/docs/api-guide.md

 ### Notes about some exceptions

-Although not illustrated in the example code, the `resume()` API could also throw `TransactionNotFoundException`.
+Although not illustrated in the sample code, the `resume()` API could also throw `TransactionNotFoundException`.
 This exception indicates that the transaction associated with the specified ID was not found and/or the transaction might have expired.
 In either case, you can retry the transaction from the beginning since the cause of this exception is basically transient.

 In the sample code, for `UnknownTransactionStatusException`, the transaction is not retried because the cause of the exception is non-transient.
 For other exceptions, the transaction is retried because the cause of the exception is transient or non-transient.
 If the cause of the exception is transient, the transaction may succeed if you retry it.
 However, if the cause of the exception is non-transient, the transaction will still fail even if you retry it.
 In such a case, you will exhaust the number of retries.

 {% capture notice--info %}
 **Note**

-If you begin a transaction by specifying a transaction ID, you must use a different ID when you retry the transaction.

-In addition, in the sample code, the transaction is retried three times maximum and sleeps for 100 milliseconds before it is retried.
+In the sample code, the transaction is retried three times maximum and sleeps for 100 milliseconds before it is retried.
 But you can choose a retry policy, such as exponential backoff, according to your application requirements.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>